Do less social animals tend to be more innovative?

-“These findings are in line with recent scientific literature about wild and captive primates, and they show that less socially integrated individuals are less likely to obtain resources such as food, but they are more likely to overcome neophobia —aversion to new things—, to improve their situation.
-Also, this confirms that ungulates are a promising taxon to test evolutionary theories with a comparative approach”, says Álvaro López Caicoya, predoctoral researcher at the Faculty of Psychology and the Institute of Neurosciences (UBneuro) of the UB and first author of the article.
+The study's findings are consistent with recent research on wild and captive primates.
+They suggest that less socially integrated individuals are less likely to obtain resources like food but more likely to overcome neophobia or fear of new things.
+Additionally, the study supports the idea that ungulates, such as dromedaries, horses, and goats, can be used to test evolutionary theories with a comparative approach. Álvaro López Caicoya, a predoctoral researcher at the Faculty of Psychology and the Institute of Neurosciences (UBneuro) of the UB and the article's first author, made these comments.

-Regarding this issue, the researcher states that most comparative studies on the evolution of cognitive abilities have been conducted on birds and primates, but that evolutionary pressures to which these are subjected may be different from those of other species.
-Therefore, including other taxa —such as ungulates— in future studies is “essential for understanding the limits and the generalization of specific evolutionary hypotheses”.
+The researcher suggests that while most comparative studies on cognitive evolution have focused on birds and primates, it's crucial to include other species like ungulates in future studies.
+This is because the evolutionary pressures on these different species may be distinct, and including a variety of taxa can help us better understand the limits and generalizations of specific evolutionary hypotheses.

 The study, published in the journal Proceedings of the Royal Society B, includes the participation of Montserrat Colell, lecturer at the Faculty of Psychology and researcher at UBneuro, together with other experts from the Max Planck Institute for Evolutionary Anthropology and the University of Leipzig (Germany).